bgplab/bgplab/policy/6-med/index.md

 [^WS]: Using your chosen devices in the ISP network might make it easier to check the status of the BGP tables on X1 and X2.
 It will also consume more memory (Cumulus Linux and FRR are very memory-efficient).

 !!!
 Tip
     *netlab* will configure IP addressing, OSPF, BGP, IBGP sessions, EBGP sessions, and BGP prefix advertisements on your routers.
-If you're not using *netlab*, you'll have to configure your routers manually.
+If you're not using *netlab*, you must manually configure your routers.

 ## Check the BGP Tables on External Routers

 Log into X1 and X2 and check their BGP tables.
-Use `sudo vtysh -c 'show ip bgp'` command if you're running Cumulus Linux on external routers:
+Use the `sudo vtysh -c 'show ip bgp'` command if you're running Cumulus Linux on external routers:

 ```
 $ netlab connect x1 sudo vtysh -c 'show ip bgp 192.168.42.0'